-Here on the drive is where you’ll see O’Keeffe Country through her eyes.
+Here on the drive is where you’ll see O’Keeffe Country through the artist’s eyes.
 I almost felt she was sitting next to me as I motored past massive red rocks and jutting mesas.
 Several times, I felt convinced that certain views were those I had seen depicted in one of her paintings.
 Then I would come upon another setting just as convincing and surreal.
 The New Mexico sky seemed to go on forever and I felt a profound sense of appreciation for what O’Keeffe called “the best place in the world.”

-Ghost Ranch: As I approached Ghost Ranch, I felt a growing sense of isolation and serenity.
+As I approached Ghost Ranch, I felt a growing sense of isolation and serenity.
 The spaciousness of the desert and mountains dwarfed the ranch’s main building.
 I pulled up just in time to watch a preliminary slide show before joining Karen Butts, the center’s excellent guide, along with several other guests.
 At pivotal points on the route, Karen held up copies of O’Keeffe’s paintings so we could compare the raw landscape with the artist’s interpretations.
 We were able to stop often and were never rushed.
 Approaching Chimney Rock, red and yellow sandstone cliffs rose from the desert floor, sharply etched against a sprawling blue sky.
-Canyon walls sparkled as the midday sun shifted its light under fast moving clouds.
+Canyon walls sparkled as the midday sun shifted its light under fast-moving clouds.
 A soft wind came up carrying with it a scent of sage, pungent, dry and sweet.
 The day was clear with bright light and one could see great distances.
 I imagined O’Keeffe standing at my side and wondered if the land felt her absence.
-Or even still felt her spirit.
+Or perhaps–even–still her spirit.

 I spent the rest of the afternoon exploring the hills and desert on my own.
-In all of this I was joining a long line of O’Keeffe pilgrims.
+In all of this, I was joining a long line of O’Keeffe pilgrims.
 Her life has spawned a bouquet of biographies, each telling the story of her ultimate flowering in the desert.
-Everywhere I looked I felt her presence and couldn’t help reflecting on her saying, “When I got to New Mexico that was mine” In a way, it still belongs to her.
+Everywhere I looked, I felt her presence and couldn’t help reflecting on her saying, “When I got to New Mexico that was mine” In a way, it still belongs to her.
 In another way, through the message conveyed in her paintings, she gave it to us.
 As darkness fell, I bid farewell to hills faded into hues of lavender with a toast to Georgia and a promise to return.

-With rustic, comfortable housing accommodations reflective of its origins as a working ranch, a stay at Ghost Ranch places travelers in the heart of O’Keeffe Country.
+Ghost Ranch: With rustic, comfortable housing accommodations reflective of its origins as a working ranch, a stay at Ghost Ranch places travelers in the heart of O’Keeffe Country.
 Every unit offers vistas of the sandstone cliffs, cottonwoods and distant mountains.
-Amenities are basic but after sundown, expansive skies light up with panoramas far more dazzling than those of city lights. (www.ghostranch.org
+Amenities are basic but after sundown, expansive skies light up with panoramas far more dazzling than those of city lights. (www.ghostranch.org)